briandela/hapi-heroku-helpers/README.md

 * `remotePortToClientPort`: if `true`, will set `request.info.remoteAddress` to the value of the `x-forwarded-port` header if it exists and is non-empty.
 Heroku set the `x-forwarded-port` header to the originating port of the HTTP request (example: 443).
 Defaults to `true`.

+* `mapRequestId`: if `true`, will set `request.id` to the value of the `x-request-id` header if it exists and is non-empty.
+Heroku set the `x-request-id` header to an unique identifier per request.
+This setting allows you to map any request logged by Heroku to a request received by your application.
+Defaults to `true`.

 ### Usage